The Yankees are who we thought they were

 The Yankees needed help from their bullpen a lot earlier than anticipated Tuesday night, but recently they've been getting their share of dominant outings from starting pitchers.

-Across their 29 games so far this season, the Yankees have 15 quality starts.
+In 29 games this season, the Yankees have 15 quality starts.
 Eight of those belong to ace Luis Severino and Masahiro Tanaka, who have four apiece.
 Severino will be getting the ball Wednesday night as the Yankees continue their series in Houston.

 Other than hiccups in Boston during the middle of last month, both pitchers have been strong this season.
 They've each carried their past two starts into the seventh inning.